KupferudelWolf/col/README.md

 ## bvb: Birds VS Bees
 This is one of those aforementioned useless-to-everybody-but-me bots.
 Specifically, it is a text-based adventure MMORPG to be played within the Discord client, in which players choose a side in The Great War of Birds and Bees and gather resources to take over the opponent's bases and cities.
 It's really just an inside joke that's gone too far.

-## iasid: It's Always Sunny Title Card Generator
+## iasid: It's Always Sunny In Discord
 A custom Discord.js bot for generating title cards inspired by the show *It's Always Sunny In Philadelphia*.

 ### Current features: